UPPMAX/programming_formalisms/docs/intro.md

 # Introduction of the week

-!!! admonition:: Course punchlines
+!!! note "Course mottos"

-    - "Turning scripters into computer scientists”
+    - Turning scripters into computer scientists
-    - "Add theory to bolster already present practical skills"
+    - Add theory to bolster already present practical skills